 We hold the greatest visibility and leverage over our Tier 1 suppliers and of course, our own operations.
-Over the last year, we have conducted a preliminary risk assessment of our own operations and all critical suppliers where there was a potential for modern slavery.
+We have progressed our Modern Slavery risk assessment of our own operations and all critical suppliers where there was a potential for modern slavery.